APIC GraphQL Demo

 Action 7.2.1

-Click View on the Warning message notification box.
+Click the Warning icon.

 Action 7.2.2